Does Eating too Much Sugar Cause Diabetes?

 Being overweight increases your risk

-There’s no one cause of type 2 diabetes or prediabetes.
+There’s no one cause of type 2 diabetes or prediabetes, according to the U.S. National Institute of Diabetes and Digestive and Kidney Diseases.
 Genes and family history can play a role, and there isn’t much you can do about that.
 But when it comes to the factors you can control, maintaining a healthy weight is on the top of the list in preventing the disease, delaying its onset, or slowing its progression.

-A 2015 study published in the International Journal of Preventative Medicine suggests waist measurement can be as equally important as body mass index (BMI)—ratio of weight and height—when it comes to predicting a person’s disease risk, especially in type 2 diabetes.
+A 2015 study published in the International Journal of Preventative Medicine suggests waist measurement can be as equally important as body mass index (BMI)—a ratio of weight and height—when it comes to predicting a person’s disease risk, especially in type 2 diabetes.

 Men should aim for a waist circumference of 40 inches or less and women should aim for 35 inches or less, according to the American Heart Association.
 Those who are lower weight, but have a large waist circumference—meaning, more belly fat—are also at a higher risk of developing type 2 diabetes.